Ruby Tuesday Strategic Alternatives Review Process Needs Improvement

 I wrote this article myself, and it expresses my own opinions.
 I am not receiving compensation for it.
 I have no business relationship with any company whose stock is mentioned in this article.

-Additional disclosure: Additional disclosure: The author and/or employer may buy or sell shares in any company mentioned, at any time, without notice.
+Additional disclosure: The author and/or employer may buy or sell shares in any company mentioned, at any time, without notice.
 The information contained herein is believed to be accurate as of the posting date.
 Readers should conduct their own verification of any information or analyses contained in this report.
 The author undertakes no obligation to update this report based on any future events or information.
 This article represents best efforts to convey a fact-based opinion.
 My conclusions may be incorrect.
 This is not a recommendation to buy or sell any securities.
 I am long RT and may change my position at any time without notice.